bjoberg/Tour-of-Heroes/README.md

 # Tour of Heroes

-Tour of Heroes redesign.
-Inspired by the [Tour of Heroes](https://angular.io/docs/ts/latest/tutorial/) tutorial written by the Angular 2 team.
+Tour of Heroes tutorial written by the Angular 2 team.

 ## Installation